-This action is intended to implement a new Medicaid Buy-In program, called Medicaid Works, required by the 2006 Virginia Acts of Assembly, Chapter 3, Item 302 X. Medicaid Works is a work incentive initiative requiring the amendment of the Medicaid State Plan regarding eligibility.
+This action is intended to complete the implementation of the new Medicaid Buy-In program, called Medicaid Works, required by the 2006 Virginia Acts of Assembly, Chapter 3, Item 302 X. Medicaid Works is a work incentive initiative requiring the amendment of the Medicaid State Plan regarding eligibility.
 This innovative program, permitted under section 1902(r) (2) of the Social Security Act, is designed to create greater flexibility in establishing Medicaid eligibility for working disabled individuals.
 The individuals who will be eligible for this program do not comprise a new eligibility group but are within the existing categories for the Aged, Blind, and Disabled Persons having incomes at 80% of the Federal Poverty Income Level.
 Because one purpose of the program is to provide incentives for disabled Medicaid recipients to become employed, Medicaid will disregard earned income placed in specialized accounts that enables eligible enrollees to have income above the 80% federal level.
-Finally, program enrollees may have cost-sharing charges set according to a sliding scale based upon enrollees' income.